 20% In-Flight Savings

-The Delta SkyMiles Gold card gives many of the perks we like to get from a co-branded card such as priority boarding and free checked bags.
-I don’t even need to use the card for the tickets to get the benefits, which comes in handy if I’m booking an award ticket.
+The Delta SkyMiles Gold card gives many of the perks we like from an airline co-brand card, such as priority boarding and free checked bags.
+You don’t even need to use the card for the tickets to get the benefits, which comes in handy if I’m booking an award ticket.

 Delta rightfully gets grief for their award pricing and the lack of an award chart.
 While some prices for awards are amazingly overpriced, I’ve also found fares on routes I wanted to book to be reasonable.

-I feel that keeping at least one of the Delta co-brand American Express cards makes sense for us because of the benefits we get when flying on Delta.
-Even one trip where we would both be checking a single bag will save us $140.
+Keeping at least one Delta co-brand American Express card makes sense because of the benefits we get when flying on Delta.
+One trip where we would both be checking a single bag will save us $120.
 It’s not the best card for everyday spending, but if you’ll spend over $10,000 in a year, the $100 flight credit is equivalent to a 1% rebate.
 That’s on top of the miles you’ll earn.

 I still say that since Delta is a partner with Membership Rewards, it makes more sense to use a card that earns those flexible points, and if you need Delta SkyMiles, you can just transfer the points when needed.
-It will cost you slightly extra since AMEX charges a fee to transfer points to U.S. airlines but that’s a price I’ll gladly pay for the ability to move points to Flying Blue or Virgin Atlantic if they have a Delta flight available with a much lower cost than Delta is offering.
+It will cost you slightly extra since AMEX charges a fee to transfer points to U.S. airlines.
+That’s a price I’ll gladly pay for the ability to move points to Flying Blue or Virgin Atlantic if they have a Delta flight available at a much lower cost than Delta is offering.